Project Materials

 Consequently, the family can be viewed as a social group marked by shared residence, economic cooperation, and production.
 When a kid is born, the family is the first primary group with which they interact.

-Transmission of social values or right and wrong, what is morally and religiously accepted or rejected by the family, it follows that by the time a reaches the age of five to seven, he must have learned his rights, responsibilities, and roles within society.
+Transmission of social values or right and wrong, what is morally and religiously accepted or rejected by the family, it follows that by the time a child reaches the age of five to seven, he must have learned his rights, responsibilities, and roles within society.

 However, a student’s past greatly influences his or her individuality.
 As a child enters school, he or she will begin to demonstrate various attitudes and expectations.
 Moreover, children of the same age may have matured at different rates, allowing them to handle the intellectual and social demands of school to varying degrees.